algosup/2023-2024-project-4-sportshield-team-2/Documents/TestPlan/testPlan.md

 The lifespan of the battery is 7 days with 6 hours of operation and 18 hours on stand-by, in an ambient environment.

-- Write program to power on and power off at a good time.
+- Write a program to power on and power off at a good time.
 - Unplug the device.
 - Wait.